-REPEAT n
+REPEAT n RR n

 This command repeats the previous command or line of commands n times.
+RR is simply an alternative to REPEAT which is quicker to type.
 This function is achieved by the Editor's remembering each line of commands in case a REPEAT is requested.
-Such a line is terminated by <cr> or <lf>or <lf>or REPEAT.
-Note that <esc> and ";" do not terminate the "line of commands" and either may be used as command separators.
+Such a line is terminated by <cr> or</ri> <lf> or REPEAT.
+Note that <esc> and ";" do not terminate the "line of commands" and either may be used as command separators to build up a group of commands.
 Certain commands are not repeatable and are not remembered in this way.
 BACK, REPEAT, SAVE and the SET commands are non-repeatable commands which may be used between the command line and the REPEAT command referring to it.
-Commands which invoke the input state -
+Commands which invoke the input state - INSERT (multi-line), DINSERT and MACRO - leave nothing to be repeated, and neither does PERFORM.